egor-sorokin/github-commit-level/README.md

 ## How to run the app
 ```
 yarn install
+cd src/static
+yarn install
+yarn build-prod
+cd ..
 yarn start
 ```
 or
 ```
 npm install
+cd src/static
+npm install
+npm build-prod
+cd ..
 npm start
 ```
+The second `yarn/npm install` and `yarn/npm build-prod` is related to front end, so there is no need to run it every time.

 App will be started on http://localhost:8888/.

 ## API